Introduction

 Don’t Be Afraid to Disagree

-In this last article of the series, we will cover the highest stage of psychological safety: challenger safety.
+In this last article of the series, we cover the highest stage of psychological safety: challenger safety.
 At this level, individuals feel confident speaking up, questioning existing practices, and offering new ideas without fear of blame, ridicule, or negative consequences.
 This type of safety is essential for innovation, continuous improvement, and creating a workplace where open and respectful dialogue takes place.

-Timothy R. Clark in his book about the 4 stages of psychological safety describes this stage as granting people “permission to challenge in good faith.”(1) In practice, this means team members can communicate honestly and directly, knowing their intent to improve outcomes will be respected.
+Timothy R. Clark in his book about the four stages of psychological safety describes this stage as granting people “permission to challenge in good faith.”
+(1) In practice, this means team members can communicate honestly and directly, knowing their intent to improve outcomes will be respected.

 Set the Boundaries